 We think of cold water in plastic bottles when we think of bottled water, but what if it's hot?
 You could sell regular bottled water and every 100th bottle could be a fancy heated bottle.
 If you do it online, it'd be just a simple form.

 Speaking of hot water, some people will tell you to stay out of it, but we're all about that good trouble.
 So put on that weird-n-wonderful thinking cap and imagine how you can make wine out of water.
 You got this!

 If you've already slashed the avocado toast line from your nonprofit's budget, we hope these cheap fundraiser ideas have sparked your creativity.
 Remember, where there's a will, there's a way, so don't let a lack of funds stop you from making an impact.

 What's the easiest, cheapest fundraiser?

 Getting your community to fundraise for you!
-It costs you next to nothing to have your supporters raise money for your cause.
+It costs you next to nothing to have your supporters raise money for charity.
 Just put the call out and let them do most of the heavy lifting.

 Can I fundraise with no money?